avaneev/prvhash/README.md

 16-bit, and 5 for 64-bit state variables).

 Another important aspect of this system, especially from the cryptography standpoint, is entropy input to output latency.
-The base latency is equal to 1 for state-to-state transition, and 1 in hash-to-hash direction.
-This means that PRVHASH additionally requires 1 full pass through the hash array for the entropy to propagate.
-However, a non-parallel hashing variant also requires a pass to the end of the hash array if message's length is shorter than output hash, to "mix in" the initial hash value.
-Parallel arrangements do not require such pass since hashes are additionally mixed by parallel elements, but they have the state-to-state latency equal to 2.
+The latency for non-parallel state-to-state transition is equal to 1, and 2 for parallel; plus 1 in hash-to-hash direction: this means that PRVHASH additionally requires 1 full pass through the hash array for the entropy to propagate.
+However, hashing also requires a pass to the end of the hash array if message's length is shorter than the output hash, to "mix in" the initial hash value.

 Without external entropy (message) injections, the function can run for a prolonged time, generating pseudo-entropy without much repetitions.
 When the